How to Handle Taxes if You Received Unemployment in 2020

 How Taxes on Unemployment Benefits Work

 Unemployment benefits are income just like money you would have earned in a paycheck.
-You’ll receive a Form 1099-G after the end of the year, reporting how much in the way of benefits you received in Box 1.
+You’ll receive a Form 1099-G after the end of the year, reporting in Box 1 how much in the way of benefits you received.
 The IRS will receive a copy as well.